-Volunteering at Scotney Castle
+Join our volunteer team at Scotney Castle

+We couldn’t look after Scotney without the help of our volunteers.
+Joining our team is an excellent way to further support the National Trust’s cause and allow you to give back to the local area.
 Whether you wish to learn something new or share your existing skills and knowledge with others, we will support your journey and look at ways to enhance your volunteering experience.

 With age comes experience and we welcome volunteers with skills that could be put to good use at Scotney Castle.
 With a house, old castle, shop, tea-room, garden, estate, full schedule of events and an office to run, you'd be surprised at the skills we need.
 Take a look at this short video to meet some of our existing volunteers and find out what motivates them to volunteer.

 Our volunteers enjoy a warm community, meeting with like-minded people and making new friendships.
 We like to think we provide a friendly and relaxed welcome to volunteers, who in turn pass that on to visitors, plus the hours are flexible and there to suit you.
 There are also many other perks to volunteering with us: